 I

-Blessed is the God and Father of our Lord Jesus Christ, who has blessed us with every spiritual blessing in the heavenly realms in Christ.
-For he chose us in Christ before the foundation of the world that we may be holy and unblemished in his sight in love.
-He did this by predestining us to adoption as his sons through Jesus Christ, according to the pleasure of his will.

 Introduction

 t was Paul’s custom to address his letters to the saints.
 Now you may find this term confusing if you have always believed that saints were holy people who have died.
 But if the recipients of this letter are dead, then why is Paul writing letters to them?
 So, you may be wondering how does a person become a saint, or what is a saint?
 By investigating these important questions, you will discover one spiritual blessing after another.
 The first blessing I would like for us to contemplate is that although we were born sinners if we’re in Christ, we are saints.
 And when we become saints, we are holy.